A plate of steak

-Photograph: Courtesy Hawksmoor
+Photograph: Courtesy of Eric Wolfinger

-Photograph: Courtesy Hawksmoor
+Photograph: Courtesy of Eric Wolfinger

-The 36 best steakhouses in Chicago
+The 26 best steakhouses in Chicago

-Treat yourself to premium cuts of beef, indulgent sides and extra-attentive service at the best Chicago steakhouses
+Treat yourself to premium cuts of beef, indulgent sides and extra-attentive service at the best Chicago steakhouses.

 Advertising

 Chicago’s meatpacking roots have made it a hub for beef for more than 150 years, and our steakhouses are some of the best in the world.
-Those looking for perfectly cooked filets and enormous porterhouses served with indulgent sides can visit old school institutions like Gene & Georgetti and Gibsons, while diners looking for more than just steak can get pristine seafood at Joe’s Seafood or Kindling.
+Those looking for perfectly cooked filets and enormous porterhouses served with indulgent sides can visit old school institutions like Gene & Georgetti and Gibsons, while diners looking for more than just steak can get pristine seafood at Joe’s Seafood or RPM Steak.
 The city’s reputation as a haven for carnivores has also led to a boom in newcomers offerings traditions from around the world, like Bonyeon's Korean beef omakase and British Sunday roast at Hawksmoor.
-So whether you’re looking for wagyu by the ounce or steak frites, check out our guide to the best steakhouses in Chicago for a hearty meal.
+So whether you’re looking for wagyu by the ounce or steak frites, check out our guide to the best Chicago steakhouses for a hearty meal.

 RECOMMENDED: Discover more of the best restaurants in Chicago